 How Long Will It Take to Settle Mirena Injury Cases?

-The lawyers at Saiontz & Kirk, P.A. represent individuals throughout the United States who are pursuing a Mirena injury case over complications caused by the Intrauterine Device (IUD), which has may perforate the uterus, migrate to other parts of the body, cause infection or other problems that result in the need for surgery to remove the birth control.
+The lawyers at Saiontz & Kirk, P.A. represent individuals throughout the United States who are pursuing a Mirena injury case over complications caused by the Intrauterine Device (IUD), which may result in a dangerous build up of fluid pressure on the brain, known as pseudotumor cerebri (PTC) or intracranial hypertension (IH).

 Find Out If You or a Loved One May Be Entitled To Receive a Mirena Settlement

-Bayer has indicated that it expects to fight the litigation.
-While our lawyers expect that the pharmaceutical company will eventually have to begin settling Mirena lawsuits, the litigation process is likely to be a lengthy one and the first Mirena trials are not expected to begin until the second half of 2015.
+Bayer has indicated that it expects to fight the pseudotumor cerebri litigation.
+While our lawyers expect that the pharmaceutical company will eventually have to begin settling Mirena lawsuits, the process is likely to be a lengthy one and it is likely that several “bellwether” Mirena PTC/IH trials will be held to gauge how juries may respond to certain evidence and testimony that is likely to be repeated throughout the cases.

 Process to Begin Settling Mirena Cases

 It is common in complex pharmaceutical litigation that the courts will consolidate or centralize all lawsuits to coordinate the discovery and pretrial proceedings for the Mirena injury cases.
-In April 2013, a Mirena MDL was established in the federal court system and similar centralized proceedings are being considered for cases pending in New Jersey state court.
+In early 2017, a Mirena MDL was established in the federal court system for all claims involving women diagnosed with pseudotumor cerebri or intracranial hypertension.

 As part of these coordinated proceedings, a small number of Mirena cases are being prepared for early trial dates, known as “bellwether” trials.
 Depositions and case-specific discovery in these Mirena suits, as well as the outcomes of early jury trials, are designed to help the parties gauge the strengths and weaknesses of their cases and to promote negotiations to settle Mirena cases.

 Factors Considered in Mirena IUD Injury Settlement Negotiations

-Any negotiations to reach Mirena injury settlements will be based on what a jury is likely to award in each case.
+Any negotiations to reach Mirena PTC/IH settlements will be based on what a jury is likely to award in each case.
 If a lawsuit proceeds to trial, a jury will take into account the nature of the claimed injury, the severity of the damage and the economic impact of the injury from the Mirena IUD.

 Some of the common factors that a jury may consider include: